2050-Materials/aecdata/README.md

 # AECData

-AECData is a Python library designed to facilitate seamless interaction with the 2050-materials platform API.
+AECData is a Python library designed to facilitate seamless interaction with the 2050-materials platform API (see documentation [here](https://docs.2050-materials.com/getting-started-with-2050-materials/using-the-api)).
 By abstracting the complexities of authentication and data retrieval, this library empowers developers to focus on analyzing and utilizing environmental data about construction materials effectively.

 ## Key Features